Team3512/DriverStationDisplay/README.md

 #### `["Replacement Text"]`

 After new data has arrived for the GUI element, this string will be used to update the element's text.
-When updating, the first instance of `%s` will be replaced with the received data as a string.
+When updating, all instances of `%s` will be replaced with the received data as a string.
 All other instances of `%` are ignored.

 ### Unicode Literals